31st October 2019

 HMRC’s rule state that as long training is work-related and the aim is to improve or extend your existing skillset, it is allowable.
 It is worth noting that, like with any business expense, HMRC may ask you to demonstrate that this is the case.

-So what in particular you can claim?
+So what in particular can you claim?

 First of all, the course fees.
 Your company can pay the tuition fees directly to the provider, or you can, of course, pay this yourself and then reimburse, but the first option is probably more straightforward.